linux-kdevops/kdevops-history/README.md

 kdevops relies on a series of ansible roles to allow us to share as much code as possible with other projects.
-Next decide if you want to use a series of already provisioned hosts, provision your own localized VMs, or use a cloud provider.
+Next decide if you want to use a series of already provisioned hosts (say bare metal), provision your own localized VMs, or use a cloud provider.
 If you already have your hosts provisioned then skip to the ansible section.
 If you need to provision local VMs read the vagrant section below.
 If you want to use a cloud provider read the terraform docs below.

 In the end you will rely on ansible after all hosts are provisioned.